Big U.S. retailers pull 22-ounce J&J baby powder off shelves after recall

 The move marked the first time J&J recalled its iconic baby powder for possible asbestos contamination, and the first time U.S. regulators announced a finding of asbestos in the product.

+Last week’s recall was the latest blow to the more than 130-year-old U.S. healthcare conglomerate that is facing thousands of lawsuits over a variety of products, including baby powder, opioids, medical devices and the antipsychotic Risperdal.

-Target has removed all bottles of the product from its stores and Target.com following the recall, a spokeswoman said in an email.
+Target has removed all bottles of the product from its stores and Target.com following the recall, a spokeswoman said in an email on Friday.

 CVS Health Corp said on Thursday it would remove the bottles from its online store as well, out of caution and to prevent customer confusion.
 The pharmacy chain said all other sizes of the talc would remain on its shelves.